Scientific Paper Publications

 Summary:

 This study evaluates how Internal Dominant Focus (IDF), positivity, and mindfulness predict subjective well-being compared to demographic factors such as income.
-In a sample of 385 adults, positivity demonstrated the strongest predictive effect, explaining 73% of the variance in well-being.
-In contrast, income accounted for only 1.1% of the variance, highlighting its minimal psychological influence.
-Regression analysis further revealed that each unit increase in positivity raised well-being by 49%, each unit of mindfulness by 19%, and each unit of income by 17%.
-These findings show that emotional and cognitive focus exert far greater influence on well-being than socioeconomic factors.
+In a sample of 385 adults, mean, variance, correlation and regression were calculated through data obtained from self report questionnairres (WHO-5, HAM-A,PANAS, SWLS, MAAS) .
+Through regression analysis , it was found that positivity demonstrated the strongest predictive effect, explaining 73% of the variance in well-being.
+In contrast, income accounted for only 1.1% of the variance, highlighting its low psychological influence.
+Beta coefficient further revealed that each unit increase in positivity raised well-being by 49%, each unit of mindfulness by 19%, and each unit of income by 17%.
+These findings show that emotional and cognitive focus exert far greater influence on well-being than changes in income from low to middle to high.
+AS income changed from one category to another, changes in well-beong were insignifical as revealed by ANOVA and POST - HOC analysis.

 Rao Shiv, S. (2025).
 IJFMR, Vol. 7, Issue 3.